 - Seek Dean approval of the External Reviewer Nomination Form.

-- Upload the External Reviewer Nomination Form in the assignment drop box in Moodle.
+- Submit the External Reviewer Nomination Form to the Associate Director.
 Note that the Provost (or designate) gives final approval of the external reviewer nominees.

 The program review team nominates potential external reviewers based on the following criteria: